Stefan-Knapik/ME495_Artificial_Life_Repo/README.md

 ![image](https://user-images.githubusercontent.com/101603342/220275338-f7aedc9c-7b06-425b-9f80-417416bdb1ad.png)

 ## Genetic Representation
 All of the information required to define a unique robot body is encoded in the 2-dimensional array stored in **SOLUTION.links**.
 Each row corresponds to a link and its parent joint.
-The columns correspond to the following features:
+The columns correspond to the following features.

 1. absolute x-location of link
 2. absolute y-location of link